Get 80% off your plan for your first 3 months*

 Key takeaways

-• Calculate your COGS using the right formula for your business type: retailers use beginning inventory plus purchases minus ending inventory, while manufacturers add up raw materials, labour, and freight costs.
+• Use the right COGS formula for your business type: retailers track inventory changes over a period, while manufacturers add up raw materials, labour, and production costs.

 What is COGS?

-Cost of goods sold (COGS) is the direct cost to produce or purchase the goods you sell.
-It represents the actual expenses tied to creating your products, not the overhead costs of running your business.
-Knowing your COGS helps you set profitable prices and calculate your true margins.
+Cost of goods sold (COGS) is the total direct cost of producing or purchasing the goods your business sells during a specific period.
+It captures the expenses tied directly to making your products, not the overhead costs of running your business.

 COGS typically includes these direct production costs: